sjelin/FluidJS/README.md

 This is totally unacceptable.
 The WebKit team introduced CSS transitions [7 years ago](https://www.webkit.org/blog/138/css-animation/).
 More complex animations using `keyframes` date back five years.
-These CSS features are actually perfectly desgined to give webapps the missing dynamic feel of a native app.
+These CSS features are actually perfectly designed to give webapps the missing dynamic feel of a native app.
 Yet, these features are barely used.
 The reason has to do with the way that most of our webapps are rendered.